 The Cloud and Data Loss: How to Protect Your Organization's Critical Data

-Data loss can be extremely damaging for a business, affecting the reputation of your brand, as well as financial losses from lawsuits, fines for non-compliance, and theft of intellectual property.
-Data loss prevention (DLP) is the set of practices and tools that work to prevent data leakage, consisting of encryption, detection, preventative measures, educational pop-ups, and Machine Learning to identify vulnerabilities.
-Encompassing managed services, cloud capabilities, and enhanced threat protection, the increase in data breach has led to a surge in DLP to protect sensitive data.
+Data loss can be extremely damaging for a business, affecting your brand's reputation, as well as financial losses from lawsuits, fines for non-compliance, and intellectual property theft.
+Data loss prevention (DLP) is the set of practices and tools that prevent data leakage, consisting of encryption, detection, preventative measures, educational pop-ups, and Machine Learning to identify vulnerabilities.
+Encompassing managed services, cloud capabilities, and enhanced threat protection, increased data breach have led to a surge in DLP to protect sensitive data.

 The cloud can assist DLP, and cloud data loss prevention should be one of the top goals when managing risks with cloud storage.
 Email data loss prevention is a type of DLP that attempts to stop data loss caused by email transmission.
-This article will discuss how cloud email security not only correlates to data loss prevention, but how it plays a crucial role in helping keep an organization’s sensitive or critical information safe from cyberattacks, insider threats, and accidental exposure.
+This article will discuss how cloud email security correlates to data loss prevention and plays a crucial role in helping keep an organization’s sensitive or critical information safe from cyberattacks, insider threats, and accidental exposure.

 Cloud email security solutions are designed to provide comprehensive protection against email-borne cyber threats.
 Cloud email security includes functionality, such as compliant archiving, and secures messaging with email encryption, to help these organizations stay compliant.
-Effective email protection is dependent on defense in depth, with multiple layers of security working harmoniously to detect and block threats in real-time, building on each other to provide stronger, more resilient protection than any of these features would on its own.
+Adequate email protection depends on defense in depth, with multiple layers of security working harmoniously to detect and block threats in real-time, building on each other to provide stronger, more resilient protection than any of these features would on its own.

-Several data loss methods with the goal of data exfiltration include ransomware, spear phishing, business Email Compromise (BEC), malicious attachments, vendor or third-party compromise, and corporate spying.
+Several data loss methods for exfiltration include ransomware, spear phishing, business Email Compromise (BEC), malicious attachments, vendor or third-party compromise, and corporate spying.
 Email data loss can have dire consequences, some common indicators that your data might have been exposed include:

 - Unusual Mail Rules: an employee auto-forwarding business emails to their personal email address or sending company emails to personal accounts can be a red flag.